 400 Cannery Row

-Sit out on the ocean-side patio if you can, but it’s still considered seaside dining if you are seated inside the dining room, whose polished wood, bay windows and seafaring décor seem like the interior of a sailing ship.
-Schooners Coastal Kitchen & Bar serves executive chef James Waller’s sustainable seafood and prime steaks.
+Sit out on the newly remodeled oceanside patio if you can, but it’s still considered seaside dining if you are seated inside the dining room, where polished wood, bay windows and seafaring décor seem like the interior of a sailing ship.
+Schooners Coastal Kitchen & Bar serves sustainable seafood and prime steaks.
 The restaurant takes a creative Californian approach to soups, fresh salads, sandwiches and wood-fired flatbreads, paired with a diverse wine list featuring local favorites.
 Open daily 6:30am–11pm.